Your inner child is peering through all the surface distractions of your life. How does they feel about what you have wrought in your adult life?

 The occurrence of this card indicates a need to locate your inner child.
-It’s become a bit of a New Age cliché to talk about your “inner child.”
+It’s become a New Age cliché to talk about your “inner child.”
 But this aspect of the psyche is as real as any bodily organ.
-A few years ago I had an experience of an unhappy inner child breaking through.
+Many years ago, I had an experience of an unhappy inner child breaking through.
 It was a shocking, even devastating, episode.
 Still, ultimately, it was healing, and my awareness of the state of my inner child has been greater since then.

-Of course we should not be ruled by our inner child or any other subpersonality, but it is good to remain empathically in touch, especially during difficult times when your inner child is likely to be lonely and unhappy.
+Of course, we should not let our inner child, or any other subpersonality, rule us.
+But it is good to remain empathically in touch, especially during difficult times when your inner child is likely to be lonely and unhappy.
 Sympathetic consolation may do much to gain its cooperation.

-Peel back the layers and find out what this core aspect of yourself has to say and how it views your present existence.
+Peel back the layers and discover what this core aspect of yourself has to say and how it views your present existence.

 Life can easily turn you into a cynical, self-serving, turned-off adult.
 Keep open your connection to your magical inner child and their sense of creative play.